Custom Theme vs. Shopify Theme: What’s Best for Your Business?

-Written by Erin Hynes, Marketing Coordinator at diff
+Written by Erin Hynes, Marketing Coordinator at Diff Agency

 When you walk into a store you expect it to be clean, easy to navigate, and aesthetically pleasing - because a well laid out store provides a positive shopping experience.
 If your ecommerce store is your customer’s primary shopping destination or even a “digital” version of a physical store, shouldn’t it be clean, easy to navigate, and aesthetic as well?
 Yes, it should be, because these are factors that directly contribute to your store’s ROI.

 There are three main options to consider when it comes to building your store on Shopify: a prebuilt Shopify theme (which is a template), a modified Shopify theme, or a fully custom Shopify theme.
 It’s important to consider them all, because your theme is what will provide customers the “experience” of shopping in your online store, and keep them coming back for more.

 Benefits of a template

 No coding is required to edit a Shopify theme, which makes the editing process as simple as possible.
 Figuring out how to structure and edit your site’s content might feel like a bit of a learning curve at first, but there are many free tutorials available through Shopify to help you along.

 Using a prebuilt Shopify theme for your store is the most economical approach to building your store.
 If you choose to use a free theme, then your only costs will be a monthly Shopify subscription fee, and you’ll save on any development costs.

 - Quick to market

 A prebuilt Shopify theme only requires installation and configuring before it is ready to go live.
 Depending on how comfortable you are with using the platform editor, and how much configuration needs to be done, you can have a store up and ready for your customers in less than a week.